 What should you do if you find out a child has been sexually abused?

-- Help the child to talk about the abuse, either to you or to a child line service (for [insert name of country], the number to call is [insert number].
+- Help the child to talk about the abuse, either to you or to a child line service.
 This will enable you to report the issue to a social worker, village leader, hospital staff or the police.
+You can find a full list of the Child helpline number by clicking here (external link, data charges may apply)

 - Look for medical help as it might be appropriate to give Post Exposure Prophylaxis (PEP) to avoid Sexual Transmitted Infections (STI), HIV infection or pregnancy.
 This needs to be done within 72 hours to be effective.